funnicus/reaktor-pre-assignment-2021-graphql/README.md

 ### productInfoList.ts
 Serves the product information for the category requested by the client, reading the information from the json files in data_files folder.

-The React frontend can be found in the client folder!

-The project is deployed on __https://reaktor-pre-assignment-2021-gr.herokuapp.com/__

 ## Instructions